algasami/raylib_test/README.md

 This is a simple graph visualizer built on top of Boost Graph Library (BGL).
 Clicking on nodes enables "connection mode", when you can click on another node to connect them together.
+Purple nodes are articulation points, which, when broken, will split the graph into two disjoint graphs.

 ### Keybindings